distbit0/distbit.xyz/_posts/2023-08-04-hurdles-to-tor-hidden-services-for-physical-goods.md

 		- using
 			- dead drops
 			- postage systems
-		- web of trust reputation system
+		- web of trust index reputation system
 		- every hop is managed by the sender of the item
 		- transporters specify if the item is in a good state when they pick it up
 			- so that the previous transporter can be given a bad reputation
-	- To facilitate agorism.
+	- To facilitate agorism index.

 If you found this interesting, have feedback or are working on something related, let's chat: [twitter (@0xdist)](https://twitter.com/0xdist) or [schedule a 20 min call](https://cal.com/distbit/20min)